-- Make sure your doctor knows if you are breastfeeding, or if you have had a baby within 4 weeks before you start using this medicine.
-Tell your doctor if you have inherited angioedema (swelling of the face, tongue, or throat), breast cancer, diabetes, high blood pressure, high cholesterol, high potassium in the blood, or a history of depression or chloasma gravidarum (a skin disorder during pregnancy).
-Tell your doctor if you have ever had cholestasis (jaundice) caused by pregnancy or birth control pills.
+- Tell your doctor if you are breastfeeding, or if you have given birth within 4 weeks before you start using this medicine.
+Tell your doctor if you have inherited angioedema, diabetes, heart or blood vessel disease, high blood pressure, high cholesterol, migraines, jaundice during pregnancy, or a history of depression or chloasma.
+Tell your doctor if you smoke.

 - This medicine will not protect you from HIV/AIDS or other sexually transmitted diseases.
-Talk with your doctor if this is a concern for you.
+Talk with your doctor if you have questions.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing